 The penalties associated with domestic violence charges differ from other assault cases.
 For instance, assault is not an enhanceable offense, meaning that the penalty range does not change if it is someone’s first or 10th conviction.
 In other words, the penalty range depends on the degree of assault.

 On the other hand, domestic violence is an enhanceable offense, meaning the penalty range can increase with an additional conviction.
 For someone’s first domestic assault conviction, the penalty range would be lower than if it was his or her third or fourth offense.
-It is best to work with an attorney from Berry Law Firm who possesses a firm understanding of the differences between assault and domestic violence penalties in Omaha.
+It is best to work with an attorney from Berry Law who possesses a firm understanding of the differences between assault and domestic violence penalties in Omaha.

 The penalties differ between domestic violence and assault charges.
 In an assault case, the penalties are selected based on the degree of severity.
 For example, third-degree assault is a Class I misdemeanor.
 In Omaha, a Class I misdemeanor carries the possible penalty of up to one year in jail, up to $1,000 fine, or both.